List of Daytona 500 pole position winners: Procedure

 From 2005 until 2012, NASCAR adopted an "All Exempt Tour" format similar to golf.
-The teams in the top 35 of owner points during the previous season would be eligible to run in the Daytona 500, regardless of qualifying speed.
+The teams in the top 35 of owner points (resulting in alternate nickname of "Top 35 Rule") during the previous season would be eligible to run in the Daytona 500, regardless of qualifying speed.
 The qualifying races now determine the relative starting position for these 35 drivers plus the starting positions for an additional seven to eight teams.
 The top 35 drivers, plus two non-top 35 drivers from each qualifier, start in the first 39 positions of the 500.
 The 40th, 41st, and 42nd starting positions are given to the fastest three non-exempt cars based on qualifying speed, which have not already qualified.
-The 43rd starting position is awarded to the most recent previous NASCAR champion who attempted to qualify; it is given to the fastest car that hadn't qualified if all previous champions qualified into the field.
+The 43rd starting position is awarded to the most recent previous NASCAR champion who attempted to qualify; it is given to the fastest car that had not qualified if all previous champions qualified into the field.
 In 2008, the qualifying competition became known as the "Coors Light Pole" when Coors replaced Budweiser as the primary sponsor.
-Budweiser's parent company, Anheuser Busch Corporation, had been sponsoring the race since 1979.
+Budweiser's parent company, Anheuser Busch Corporation, had been sponsoring the award since 1979, and would return in that role midway during the 2018 season after Coors did not renew their agreement as the Pole Award sponsor.

+Under the current charter system, all chartered teams (maximum of 36) are guaranteed entry to the race, meaning the races only set the inside and outside starting positions for those teams.
+Each race's top finishing unchartered team advances to the Daytona 500, as well as two fastest "open" (non-charter) in the qualifying time trials for the last two starting grid slots (next fastest, if the fastest "open" car in the time trials was also the top "open" car in the Duel), for a total of four "open" cars and 40 overall cars on the grid.